zerocurrencycoin/Zero-Telegram-Discord-Relay-Bot/README.md

 Zero - Mr Bender Bot (TediCross)
 =========
-Zero - Mr Bender Bot (TediCross) is a bot which bridges chat from [Zero's Telegram](https://t.me/zerocurrency) with #General-Chat in [Zero's Discord](https://discord.gg/Jq5knn5) & vice versa.
+Zero - Mr Bender Bot (TediCross) is a bot which bridges chat from [Zero's Telegram](https://t.me/zerocurrency) with #General-Chat in [Zero's Discord](https://discord.gg/Jq5knn5)

-There is no public Zero - Mr Bender Bot (TediCross).
-You need to host it yourself.
-To host a bot, you need [nodejs](https://nodejs.org).
-The bot requires NodeJS 8 or higher
+Any chat from these channels will be relayed instantly.

 Features & known bugs